 A number of banking transactions are entered into with related parties in the normal course of business and are conducted on an arm's length basis.
 These include loans, deposits and guarantees.
 In addition, as part of its normal course of business in investment banking activities, the Group at times may hold positions in debt and equity instruments of related parties.

-Related party transactions carried out during the year and outstanding balances with related parties as at 31 December 2016 and 2015 are as follows:
+Related party transactions carried out during the period and outstanding balances with related parties as at 31 December 2017 and 31 December 2016 are as follows: